wosunkwo/apprenti-dash/README.md

 # Apprentice Dashboard

-This is a project designed to help apprentices clock their hours for OTJ.
+This is a project designed to help apprentices clock their hours for OJT.

 Can also be used for any general timesheet needs.